 Defining your ERP Software Implementation Plan Budget

-First consider what your budget includes.
+First, consider what your budget includes.
 Are you considering a Cloud ERP?
 If not, you may be looking at new hardware as well.
-It is difficult to estimate what implementation will be, but typically implementation runs between 1:1 to 1:2 of the amount of the product.
+It is difficult to estimate what an implementation might be, but typically implementation runs between 1:1 1:2 of the amount of the product for an on-premise product.

 Selecting Your VAR